chapel-lang/chapel/doc/rst/technotes/ioSerializers.rst

 The API for a Deserializer can be split into a few parts:

-1. The part that ``fileReader`` will invoke
+1. The interface invoked by a ``fileReader`` to deserialize a value
-2. The user-defined ``deserialize`` method and initializer that Deserializers may invoke
+2. The user-defined ``deserialize`` method and initializer describing how values of the type should be deserialized
-3. The part defined for user interaction inside a ``deserialize`` method or intializer.
+3. The deserializer interface used to implement ``deserialize`` methods and deserializing initializers

 The fileReader-Facing Serializer API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^